jlehrer1/modern-fan-control/README.md

 # ModernFanControl - An Open Source Fan Control for the Macbook Pro

+# ON HOLD:
+### Since the development of smcFanControl, the SMC keys for controlling the fan have changed, and I haven't been able to find them.
+If you happen upon this repo and have this information, please let me know (feature request/bug report or email).

 ## Motivation:
 ### 1. Old and proprietary code
 In terms of fan control software for the newer models of Macbook Pros, the options are quite scarce.
 Right now, the main two are **smcFanControl** and **Macs Fan Control**.
 The former hasn't been updated consistenly in nearly a decade, and the backend code it uses to write to the SMC is extremely deprecated, while the former is a paid app with very little technical support.
 The goal here is to open source a modern version of these types of software that can be supported for future updates of macOS.